mehrvarz/webcall/README.md

 # Installation

 A single WebCall server can provide free and secure telephony to 1M users.
-A very small (1GB, shared) server can host up to 30K users.
+A very small (1GB, shared) server can host up to 30K concurrent users.
-Here I describe how you can build WebCall and run it for yourself and your friends:
+Here I describe how you can build WebCall and run it for yourself and 30K friends:

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)

-# Distributed WebCall
+# Decentralized WebCall

 We can build a network of telephony servers, offering completely free and boundless telephony to everyone.
-This is possible because new WebCall servers can be added very easily.
-And because, as a user, you can interact with any other WebCall user, regardless of who is hosting them.
+This is possible because new WebCall servers can be added easily by anyone.
+And because, as a user, you can interact with any other WebCall user, regardless of who is hosting you or them.
-All of this is possible without any server-to-server coordination taking place.
+All of this is possible without central coordination and without any server-to-server communication taking place.

 [https://timur.mobi/webcall/info/server](https://timur.mobi/webcall/info/server)